- Partnership Projects

 Our L-band antenna array elements have been a successful product the last ~15 years.
 It is mandatory to secure our role as a supplier in the future and therefore we need to continue the development of our antenna element.

-The package with a high power version of the L-band antenna array elements and high power diplexers, designed specifically to be used with the antenna elements, reduces the risks and workload for the customer and increases the value for us.
+The high power version of the L-band antenna array reduces the risks and workload for the customer and increases the value for us.
 It is thus a win-win situation for the parties concerned.

-The system contains a PEC element and behind each PEC there is one or two diplexers in order to separate the bands of common receive/transmit port(s) on the antenna.
-It is also known that future requirements for the diplexer will include increased power levels, more stringent PIM requirements, and lower mass and volume.
+The system contains a PEC element and behind each PEC there is a distribution network.
+It is known that future requirements will include increased power levels, more stringent PIM requirements, and lower mass and volume.

-The aim for the final product is an L-band PEC element equipped with up to two diplexers.
+The aim for the final product is an L-band PEC element.
 The total footprint shall not be larger than the minimum square that contains the circular rim of the antenna, i.e. approximately 1.10 - 1.25 wavelengths.
 The product shall be capable of simultaneous RX/TX dual circular polarisation with flexible power allocation, maximum 200 W in total.
 With such a product in the portfolio, RUAG will be well equipped to meet the needs of its mobile communication array element customers also in the future.

-The PEC antenna and the diplexers shall be possible to mount on opposite sides of a common customer interface plate as shown in the figure below.
+The PEC antenna shall be possible to mount on a common customer interface plate.

-The ARTES 5.2 activities include design, analysis, and testing of critical components as well as testing of the separate antenna and diplexer elements on EM level.
+The ARTES 5.2 activities include design, analysis, and testing of critical components as well as testing of the antenna element on EM level.